yourtree/vMODB/marketplace/proxy/README.md

 # OnlineMarketplace Proxy - Coordinator Service

+order not progressing… usually stops processing at tid 692 -> probably some problem with scheduling/sending delivery -> test checkout solo
+PROBLEM is probably order is producer and consumer of shipment if both checkout and shipment are active!

+json exception in dependence map (maybe linked to below)

+precedence size is getting bigger than any possible packet… how is cart even streaming that? problem is another: the message is not being processed correctly

+another problem is unknown message type on recursion but i think this is happening in the last recursion? not sure even though the last event is delivered to order, the stock still has more than 400 recursions to finish...

 ## How to compile the project

 First make sure the dependencies are installed in your file system.
 This can be accomplished via running the following command in the root folder: